-Dr. Dan Hasson is an Assistant Professor in the Departments of Oncological Sciences and Dermatology, and the co-director of BiNGS.
+Dr. Dan Hasson is an Associate Professor in the Departments of Oncological Sciences and Dermatology, and the director of BiNGS.
 Dr. Hasson has an extensive experience in developing and implementing NGS applications and data analysis.
 Dr. Hasson main research interest is focused on understanding the functional role of cis DNA regulatory elements in cancer progression.
 More specifically, he is interested in comprehensively mapping cis DNA regulatory elements associated with tumor initiation, progression, metastasis and dormancy, understanding the role of transcription factors networks in regulating those states and in the transition between states, the functional role of histone variants and the effects of changes in chromatin folding on the functional output of regulatory elements.
 Dr. Hasson leads and supports projects involving genome-wide epigenomic profiling in multiple systems, including study design, experimental execution, data analysis, data interpretation and training.

 Dr. Saul Carcamo recently earned his Ph.D in the lab of Dr. Emily Bernstein in the Department of Oncological Science at the Icahn School of Medicine, and is now a senior bioinformatician in the Bioinformatics for Next Generation Sequencing core (BiNGS).
 Dr. Carcamo’s dissertation focused on chromatin remodelers’ alterations in cancer.
 Dr. Carcamo has an extensive experience performing and analyzing epigenetic and transcriptomic genome-wide datasets.
 More specifically, Dr. Carcamo is an expert in analyzing ATAC- and ChIP-seq data, integration of epigenetic and transcriptomic data, and the analysis of TF networks.